vidaud/seta/seta-doc/docs/general/how-runs.md

 ==- A full copy (590.000 documents) of the US federal legislation since 199416==

-Metadata in various formats are harvested from the document sources, harmonised into a common format and sent to a RabbitMQ pipeline for further processing.
+Metadata in various formats are harvested from the document sources, harmonised into a common format and sent to a ==RabbitMQ== pipeline for further processing.
 The actual document content is downloaded and processed in later steps.

-This approach, processing metadata independently from the document contents, is a key prerequisite for building a unified corpus of documents as this source abstraction layer permits a wide variety of sources to be ingested.

 All the texts collected are in English only (except for some older legal texts where multiple languages are interleaved on the same page).